Korean Street Snacks: Dalgona, Hotteok, and Iconic Treats You Must Try

 Price Range: Usually ₩500 - ₩1,000 per skewer, making it incredibly budget-friendly.

-Practical Tip: Don't be shy about grabbing a cup and filling it with the broth – it's part of the experience and usually free with your purchase!
+Practical Tip: Don't be shy about grabbing a cup and filling it with the broth — it's totally part of the experience and usually free with your purchase!

 Mayak Gimbap (마약김밥): The Addictive Mini Gimbap